ccsucic/MMAData/README.md

 strike accuracy, takedown accuracy, etc. I scraped and stored each fighter with these statistics, but I also made my own statistic called classification.

-This projects extracts data using a web scraper, transforms the data using Python libraries, and loads the data into an SQLite database that is available for download on a Flask web app.
+This projects extracts data using a web scraper made with Scrapy, transforms the data using Python libraries such as Pandas, and loads the data into an SQLite database that is available for download on a Flask web app.

 # Future Work